drewvenosa13/quick-comps/README.md

 # Quick Comps
-This is a website meant to help with making a comparable analysis table for companies in the S&P 500.
+This is a website meant to simplify making a comparable analysis table for companies in the S&P 500.

 The user is prompted to enter a ticker in the S&P 500 and then select from a list of that ticker's competitors.
 I pulled competitor info off Wiki: https://en.wikipedia.org/wiki/List_of_S%26P_500_companies